Graduate Certificate in Applied Statistics

 The Graduate Certificate in Applied Statistics is a 12-hour certificate that will allow students to take foundational statistics and mathematics coursework to provide a strong background for data analytics work.
 In addition, the certificate provides an opportunity for students who may not be interested in a full master's degree, but want to strengthen their skills in statistics and mathematics.
 Like the existing Master of Science in Data Analytics (MSDA), this certificate will provide students opportunities to obtain fundamental and specialized skills in analyzing large data sets and communicating results and interpretations in a wide range of professions ranging from criminal justice, businesses, education, health agencies and institutions, and the natural and social sciences.

 In addition, practicing high school or community college teachers who are looking to earn graduate credit in mathematics in order to teach college-credit mathematics courses in their current institutions.
 The 12-hour certificate will allow them to take 4 of the 6 courses needed to fulfill the SACSCOC requirement of 18 hours in the field.

-- A completed Apply Texas application (Click on Apply Now below)
+- A completed SLATE application (Click on Apply Now below).

-- Submit (1,000 words or less) personal statement that addresses why you want to study applied statistics
+- Submit (1,000 words or less) a personal statement that addresses why you want to study applied statistics.

-- Official University transcript(s) from which the applicant earned Bachelor's degree and any advanced degree (if applicable).
-Official transcripts must reflect:
+- Official University transcript(s) from which the applicant earned a Bachelor's degree

 - the last 60 semester credit hours of course work and